Country singer-songwriter Toby Keith has died after battling stomach cancer

 After Universal Music Group acquired DreamWorks, Keith started anew again, starting his own record label, Show Dog, in 2005 with record executive Scott Borchetta, who launched his own label Big Machine at the same time.

-“Probably 75 percent of the people in this town think I’ll fail, and the other 25 percent hope I fail,” he said that year.
+“Probably 75% of the people in this town think I’ll fail, and the other 25% hope I fail,” he said that year.

 Later the label became Show Dog-Universal Music and had Keith, Trace Adkins, Joe Nichols, Josh Thompson, Clay Walker and Phil Vassar on its roster.